Raising the Bar 2018

 Raising the Bar is an annual review of the physical activity workforce, training and development landscape, undertaken by Future Fit Training and supported by ukactive.
 Each year this process provides an opportunity for operators and experts across the industry to share their expertise and experience regarding the current state of their front-line workforce, identifying areas where they excel and where the industry should turn its focus next to support their ongoing professionalisation.

-Each year, more and more people across the UK trust health and fitness professionals to help them improve their lives.
+Each year, more and more people across the UK trust personal trainers and fitness professionals to help them improve their lives.
 While the individuals in the industry are doing their best, helping to combat the rise of obesity and illnesses related to increasingly sedentary lifestyles amongst the UK population, there are areas that professionals across the industry are missing.

 From providing quality support to disabled people to covering skills gaps related to business, behaviour change and socials skills and technology, the Raising the Bar report has highlighted concerns across the health and fitness industry.